Your local electrician in Dringhouses

 We live near Askham Bog — does damp affect electrics?

 It can, yes.
 Persistent damp can degrade cable insulation over time, cause corrosion at connection points, and reduce the effectiveness of earthing.
 If your property has damp issues, it's worth having the electrics checked alongside any damp treatment work.
-I'll look for signs of moisture damage during any inspection and advise accordingly.

 Can you add outdoor sockets and lighting in my garden?